samir-gandhi/pipeline-example-application/README.md

 > Note, `secretstemplate` is intended to be a template file, `localsecrets` is a file that contains credentials but is part of .gitignore and should never be committed into the repository. **`secretstemplate`** is committed to the repository, do not edit it directly!

 Fill in `localsecrets` accordingly.
 The configurations in this repository rely on environments created from [pipeline-example-platform](https://github.com/pingidentity/pipeline-example-platform).
 For the `PINGONE_TARGET_ENVIRONMENT_ID_PROD` and `PINGONE_TARGET_ENVIRONMENT_ID_QA` variables, get the Environment ID for the `prod` and `qa` environments.
-The Environment ID can be found from the output at the end of a terraform apply (whether from the Github Actions pipeline, or local) or from the PingOne console directly.
+The Environment ID can be found from the output at the end of a terraform apply (whether from the Github Actions pipeline, or local) or directly from the PingOne console.

 If you have not created a static development environment in your PingOne account, you can do so in the *pipeline-example-platform* local repository by running the following command to instantiate one matching prod and qa: